 Can you be a proofreader without a degree?

-You may wonder “What qualifications do you need to proofread?” and the answer is that in most cases, you won’t need any qualifications to work as a freelance proofreader.
+You might ask, āWhat qualifications do I need to proofread?ā In most cases, no formal qualifications are needed to work as a freelance proofreader.

 If you know how to use a computer and consider yourself good at grammar all you need is a basic training/guide to help you get familiar with proofreading.